OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/manage_account.png)

 Now you need to select or create an experiment profile.
-For FPGA experiments, we have created the profile ```oct-u280``` for your reference.
-P4/SmartNIC users should use the profile ```oct-p4```.
-This profile can be used to boot up either an Ubuntu or CentOS image and install run-time tools automatically by running a post-boot script in the background.
+For FPGA experiments, we have created the profile ```oct-u280``` which can be used to boot up either an Ubuntu or CentOS image and install run-time tools automatically by running a post-boot script in the background.
 It is also possible to create your own profiles.
 To learn how to do this, please refer to [The Cloudlab Manual](http://docs.cloudlab.us/).

 Select Experiments &#8594; Start Experiment.

 ![plot](images/experiment_1.png)

-Click Change Profile and select the profile ```oct-u280``` (or ```oct-p4``` for P4/SmartNIC flow).
+Click Change Profile and select the profile ```oct-u280```.

 ![plot](images/pb-0.png)